.sqs-gallery-block-slideshow .meta .meta-title { font-size: 32px !important }

 Kindergarten

-In kindergarten, we explore the topic of community.
-We learn about each other by sharing artifacts and stories from their own families and cultures, encouraging the pursuit of new knowledge and learning other perspectives.
-We extend our learning to explore the Browning community and the ways people function within it.
+In Kindergarten, boys explore the topic of community by learning about each other through artifacts and stories from our families and traditions.
+This encourages students to pursue new knowledge, develop empathy, and appreciate different perspectives.
+We extend our learning to explore the Browning community and the ways people function within it by interviewing faculty and staff members from the larger community.
 Students are introduced to our core values of honesty, dignity, curiosity and purpose and explore what it means to be a Browning boy and a good friend within and outside our school community.
-Throughout the year we learn tools to support becoming independent, self-reliant and compassionate community members.
+Throughout the year we learn tools to support becoming independent, self-reliant, and compassionate community members.

-Grade 1 students begin an in-depth exploration of their environment by studying their families and communities.
-Throughout their investigations, they learn to accept differences in themselves and others.
+Grade 1 students begin an in-depth exploration of themselves and their environment by studying their families and communities.
 Important units explore families past and present, as well as community economics.
 Through these units, students recognize the important roles of people they may encounter daily, and their own responsibilities as citizens of their local and global communities.
-In conjunction with these studies, students' personal identities and unique qualities are explored and celebrated.
-Discussions of historical figures, heroes, and current events encourage the boys to become responsible citizens of the world.
+Grade 1 boys discuss how families and communities may look different and celebrate the unique qualities that make each of us special by sharing their own family stories and histories.
+Throughout these investigations, they learn to appreciate and celebrate both the similarities and differences within their own classroom communities.
+Additionally, discussion of holidays and cultural traditions throughout the year encourage the boys to become curious citizens of the world.

 Students begin the year by learning about how we govern ourselves within our class, school, and communities.
-We discuss rights, rules, and the responsibilities of citizens towards one another.
-Our geography unit begins with the study of orientation, mapping tools, and cardinal directions.
-Building on their knowledge of mapping, students begin an inquiry into the 50 states and find evidence for how geography, climate, and natural resources influence the lifestyles and cultures of people.
-Our final unit delves into an exploration of New York City neighborhoods and boroughs, as well as the subway system.
+We discuss rights, rules, and the responsibilities of community members.
+Our geography unit then begins with the study of orientation, mapping tools, and cardinal directions.
+Building on their knowledge of mapping, students engage in an inquiry into the 50 states and find evidence for how geography, climate, and natural resources influence the lifestyles and cultures of people in each state.
+Our final unit delves into an exploration of New York City neighborhoods and boroughs, including important landmarks and the subway system.
 Students develop research, presentation, and collaborative skills throughout the year, with each unit enriched by field trips and culminating projects that show their depth of understanding.

-The year begins with an in-depth study of Native Americans who lived in the woodland areas that are now New York.
+In Grade 3 social studies, the year begins with an in-depth study of Native Americans who lived in the woodland areas that are now New York.
 We then move on to examining the Pilgrims, one of the first groups of Europeans who settled in North America.
-The year ends with a study of immigration, focusing on the many diverse groups of people who make up New York City today.
-Expository essays are written during the study of Native Americans, journal writing is done during the study of the Pilgrims, and mini-research projects are completed when learning about immigration.
-Students are encouraged to participate in large and small group activities that help to discover the value of teamwork and cooperation.
+The year ends with a study of immigration as we examine historical events and cultures with respect and curiosity, encouraging students to ask questions and consider multiple perspectives as they explore immigration stories in their own family’s history.
+The social studies curriculum is closely tied to writing instruction as expository essays are written during the study of Native Americans, journal writing is done during the study of the Pilgrims, and research projects are completed when learning about immigration.
+Throughout these units, students participate in large and small group activities that help to discover the value of teamwork and cooperation.
 Field trips, art, music, and literature are used to enrich the curriculum.

 Through novel study, research, and multimedia tools, students learn how to synthesize historical understanding and analyze literature to explore concepts of human dignity.
-Throughout thematic units, students learn about otherness, courage, perseverance, and various figures throughout history who have impacted social movements and worked towards advancing equity and inclusion.
-Students engage with these topics and work to build their research and writing skills within the social sciences.
+Engaging in interdisciplinary thematic units, students study inspiring individuals throughout history who reflect our Browning values.
+Additional topics in Grade 4 social studies include an introduction to civics and governmental systems, as well as a continued exploration of geography which builds on learning from previous grades.
+Finally, Grade 4 boys engage in an in-depth study of the American Revolution as they build research and writing skills within the social sciences.

 Based on techniques of Singapore Math, students progress from concrete to pictorial to abstract representations of concepts, gaining an understanding of what numbers represent through visualization, interactive projects and games, and inquiry.